benbarnett/benbarnett.net/_posts/2021-08-01-module-federation.markdown

 [Note to self: try to avoid the phrase 'game changer']

-Take a microservice ecosystem, comprising of hundreds of apps serving a single experience to many end users.
+Take a microservice ecosystem, comprising of hundreds of apps serving a unified set of experiences to many end users.
 Those many users who by the way, couldn’t care less about microservices.
 They might have a couple more opinions on inconsistent UX or broken functionality, though.

 In a "traditional" setup (I love how we get to use words like this literally instantly after using a new technology), we might publish shared components to an npm registry, using a [semantic versioning policy](https://semver.org/).
 This is great because the various apps can pin to a major e.g. `1.x.x` and not worry about breaking changes.
 They might also use dependabot to automate some of this.

-The downside here is even in the most efficent update strategy, there is a lag between publishing a new version and the hundreds of apps pulling it in.
-This is particularly evident for global elements like navigation or logos.
+The downside here is even in the most efficent update strategy, there is a lag between publishing a new version and potentially hundreds of apps pulling it in.
+This is particularly evident to users for global elements like navigation or logos.

-In the style of Alan Partridge, we cut to an underside camera angle and offer a tonal gear shift:
+In the style of Alan Partridge, we cut to a side camera angle and offer a tonal gear shift:

 > “Can we do better?”